-There are six radial dimensions for the Bracket problem, so you need to identify the four on the top view and two in the front view.
-Select the Radius dimension tool on the Dimension panel, and the mouse pointer will change from an arrow to a pick box to allow you to choose an arc or circle in which to place a radius.
-In Figure 11.04, you can see the arcs shown in magenta.
-There are 10, 25, 25 and 30 mm arcs in the top view, and 25 and 150 mm arcs in the front view.
+There are six radial dimensions to be placed on the Bracket problem: four on the top view and two in the front view.
+Select the Radial dimension tool on the Dimension panel and the mouse pointer will change from an arrow to a pick box to allow you to choose the arc or circle you wish to dimension.
+In Figure 11.04, you can see the arcs you need to dimension shown in magenta.
+There are 10, 25, 25, and 30 mm arcs in the top view, and 25 and 150 mm arcs in the front view.

-On the top view, you probably want to dimension both 25 mm arcs.
-Since there are so many curved surfaces, not labeling every arc on one side of the centerlines could mistake the detail for another dimension.
+You probably want to dimension both 25 mm arcs on the top view.
+Not labeling every arc on one side of the centerlines could cause confusion because there are so many curved surfaces.
 Showing a centerline down the middle of the Bracket problem's top view means that whatever you dimension on one side is the same on the other side of the line of symmetry.

-Typically, you will not place dimensions inside the part, since the placement of arrows, dimension lines and extension lines could interfere with a person's ability to read the drawing.
-You can place the 200 mm dimension in the part.
-Placing the measurement on the inside of the arc will give you a 200 mm leader, so place the dimension as shown.
+Typically, you will not place dimensions inside the part because the placement of arrows, dimension lines, and extension lines could interfere with someone's ability to read the drawing.
+You can place the 200 mm dimension inside the part.
+Placing the measurement on the outside of the arc will display a long leader from the center of the radius, which may be in the middle of the top view.
+Place the dimension as shown.